-HVAC helpers work with seasoned HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers are technicians who work alongside more experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they remain an important part of quality HVAC service.
+HVAC helpers typically have less experience and training than fully licensed HVAC technicians, but they remain an important part of quality HVAC service.

 Which Tasks Can HVAC Helpers Do?